minprog-platforms/project-StevenNed123/README.md

 ### Mining page
 This will allow users to view all available mines, the resources in those mines and the droprate.
-When a dwarf is currently mining in a mine, it will show the time it takes for their bag to be filled aswell as an option to remove the dwarf from mining.
+When a dwarf is currently mining in a mine, it will show the time it takes for their bag to be filled aswell as an option to remove the dwarf from that mine.
 The user can only see their own dwarf in the mining page, so two users can mine in the same mine at the same time.
 When a mine is not occupied, the user can press the start mining button and will be taken to a selection of available dwarfs on the selection page.